 But families can be torn apart by a restraining order.
 In addition, there is always the real possibility that the other side, the party you are seeking to restrain, may ask the court for the same remedy.
 In that case, often a court will usually issue mutual protective orders — which can make it difficult to work out issues if you are in the middle of a divorce.

 Restraining orders can also be wrongly used as a tool to gain leverage in a divorce or other family law matter.
 This is especially true in custody disputes.
 In this type of case, an attorney can help the court understand the dynamics and motivations of the parties involved.

 Violating a Protective Order: Penalties

-A first offense is a misdemeanor punishable by a jail term of up to 1 year in the county jail, or a fine up to $1000, or both.
-A subsequent violation of a protective order is a felony which carries with a prison term of from 1 to 3 years, or a fine from $2000 to $10,000, or both.
+A first offense is a misdemeanor punishable by of up to a year in the county jail, a fine of up to $1,000, or both.
 Okla.
 Stat. tit.
-22 § 60.6.
+22 § 60.6

-If injury or impairment occurs as a result of the violation, a first offense is a misdemeanor punishable by jail time from 20 days to 1 year, or a fine up to $5,000, or both.
-A subsequent injurious violation is a felony punishable by imprisonment from 1 to 5 years, or a fine between $3000 and $10,000, or both.
+If injury or impairment occurs as a result of the violation, a first offense is a misdemeanor.
+This punishable by 20 days to a year in jail, a fine of up to $5,000, or both.
+A subsequent injurious violation is a felony punishable by imprisonment from one to five years, a fine between $3,000 and $10,000, or both.

 Confidential Consultation: Muskogee Protective Order Attorney

 Get your questions answered and get help you need.
 Understand the law and how it applies to your particular situation.
 A Muskogee protective order lawyer can help.
-Contact us today at (918) 884-7774.
+Call us today at 918-884-7774.